mariocasciaro/scatter/README.md

 ## Dependency Injection

-Using the `__scattered` descriptor it's possible to control how the module is instantiated, but more importantly, how it's wired with other modules.
+Using the `__scatter` descriptor it's possible to control how the module is instantiated, but more importantly, how it's wired with other modules.

 The most intuitive (but less powerful) type of dependency injection in Scatter is achieved using factories.